Strong decays of $P_{\psi}^N(4440)^+$ and $P_\psi^N(4457)^+$ within the Bethe-Salpeter framework: as the molecular states

-In this section, we first review the Bethe-Salpeter equation for a bound state consisting of a vector meson and a baryon.
+In this section, we first review the Bethe-Salpeter equation for bound states consisting of a vector meson and a spin-$\frac12$ baryon.
 Then we calculate the pentaquark interaction kernel based on the one-boson exchange.
 The BS wave functions of the $J^P=(\frac12)^-$ and $(\frac32)^-$ $P_\psi^N$ states will be constructed and solved numerically to prepare for the following strong decays.